 Every driver plays an important role in preventing traffic accidents, but sometimes your actions alone arent enough.
 Despite your best efforts, truckers still may operate their vehicle recklessly and put you or your family in harms way.
 When that happens, we believe it is our job to hold the at-fault party accountable for their negligence.

 Greg Monforton & Partners always offers FREE case evaluations to the victims of trucking accidents.
-If you were hurt, or if your loved one was killed in a trucking collision, contact our firm for help today.
+If you were hurt, or if your loved one was killed in a trucking collision, contact a Windsor injury lawyer at our firm for help today.